Camera drones and other unmanned aviation at Aalto University

-In Finland, the use of camera drones and other unmanned aircrafts is regulated by the Finnish Transport and Communications Agency TRAFICOM.
+In Finland, the use of camera drones and other unmanned aircraft is regulated by the Finnish Transport and Communications Agency TRAFICOM and new EU Drone Regulation.

 Regulations in aviation standards: